Roboski massacre: Incident

 A group of 40 Kurdish villagers were moving on the night of December 28, 2011, from Iraqi territory towards the Turkish border.
 They were mostly teenagers from the Encü family of Ortasu in the Uludere district of Şırnak Province, Turkey.
 According to Turkish information, they were smuggling cigarettes, diesel oil, and other goods packed on mules into Turkey.

 Turkish Armed Forces (TAF) received information about activities in the region on the night of December 28, which was supplied by United States intelligence services based on a U.S. drone footage.
 The TAF and Yaşar Güler reviewed the footage from the unmanned aerial vehicles flying over the terrain and evaluated the smugglers as a group of militants of the Kurdistan Workers' Party (PKK).
 Then Yaşar Güler later conveyed the issue to General Hulusi Akar.
 A few hours later at around 20:00, upon the instructions of Chief of General Staff General Necdet Özel, an air operation launched.

 Pentagon officials were quoted as saying that American drones initially spotted the group, but after alerting the Turks their offer to conduct more detailed surveillance was declined, and "Turkish officers instead directed the Americans who were remotely piloting the drone to fly it somewhere else."
 Two F-16 Fighting Falcons of the Turkish Air Force bombed the area.

 The next morning, relatives searched for the missing people, and found the bodies of the victims.
 34 people belonging to the group were killed during and shortly after the airstrike.
+The villagers who went to the scene of the strike reported that 13 people were still alive as they arrived, and the bodies of others were still burning, with many subsequently bleeding or freezing to death.
 Two smugglers escaped to Iraq.
 Only one survivor, Servet Encü, returned to his village.
 28 of the dead were from the Encü family.
 The bodies, some of them burnt beyond recognition or dismembered, were transported to their hometown on mules due to the rough terrain.

 Servet Encü stated that generations of people in his village and neighboring settlements had been in the smuggling business due to financial need.
 He added that Iraqi traders brought diesel oil or tea by vehicles to within 2–3 km of the border, and the villagers bought the goods and brought them home on trails, which took about two and a half hours.
 He said that the smuggling action had been well known to the border security forces.

+The victims were young, seventeen out of 34 victims were children aged under 18. with most being between the ages of 13 to 18.